openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    Some program entities in |LANG| can be *type-parameterized*.
 This means that an entity can represent a very high-level (abstract) concept.
-Providing more concrete information makes the entity specialized for a particular use case.
+Providing more concrete type information makes the entity instantiated for a particular use case.

    A classical illustration is the notion of a list that represents the ‘idea’ of an abstract data structure.
 This abstract notion can be turned into a concrete list by providing additional information (i.e., the type of list elements).

    Supported by many programming languages, a similar feature (*generics* or *templates*) serves as the basis of the generic programming paradigm.
 It enables making programs and program structures more generic and reusable.

 .. index::
    abstract concept